 Regime B - Connected economic difficulties (Obstacles to work on the part of an employer due to the connected economic difficulties because of the spread of the coronavirus).

 Depending on the type of obstacle the employee receives a wage compensation amounting to 60-100% of the average earnings.

 Contribution under Regime B will amount to 60% of the paid wage compensation, including insurance contributions (max.
 CZK 29,000 (€1052) per employee and month).

 Basic subsidy conditions:

-As of 12 July 2020, 56,963 companies applied to participate in the Antivirus Program and wages of 719,256 employees have been supported by the Program.
+As of 12 July 2020, 56,963 companies applied to participate in the Antivirus Program, and wages of 719,256 employees have been supported by the Program.
 Thus, every fifth company that pays social security contributions for at least one employee has applied to participate in the Program.
 As of 12 July CZK 14.5 billion has been paid out (of which 40% has been allocated in regime A and 60% in regime B).
-Enterprises from three most vulnerable sectors (retail/wholesale, accommodation, catering, hospitality and manufacturing) submitted 55.7% of applications.
+Enterprises from the three most vulnerable sectors (retail/wholesale, accommodation, catering, hospitality, and manufacturing) submitted 55.7% of their applications.
 The majority of companies are SMEs.

 As of March 22, 2021, 70,928 companies had applied to participate in the antivirus program, and the program supported the salaries of 987,149 employees.
 As of that date, CZK 34.8 billion was paid out.

 As of June 28, 2021, 74,211 companies had applied to participate in the antivirus program, and the program supported the salaries of 1,068,632 employees.
 As of that date, CZK 48.7 billion was paid out, of which CZK 18.5 billion in 2021.